ietf-wg-mimi/mimi-protocol/draft-ietf-mimi-protocol.md

 #### Hub processing

+The Hub relies on a per-epoch secret shared among the members of the group and itself to obfuscate the message metadata (the `context`) the Hub uses while franking.
+It derives the `franking_context_secret` from the `ap_exporter_secret` in the Associated Party Key Schedule
+{{I-D.kohbrok-mls-associated-parties}}.

 When the Hub receives an acceptable application message with the `FrankAAD` AAD extension and a valid sender identity, it calculates a server frank for the message as follows: